google/patents-public-data/models/claim_breadth/README.md

 ## Prerequisites

+This guide assumes access to a linux based operating system.
+Windows users may run into compatibility issues when running the commands below.
+Windows users should consider using a virtual machine.

 #### Setup a Google Cloud Project and Install the gcloud sdk

 Much of the code in this repository requires access to a Google Cloud Project.